GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Open the OSGeo4W Shell and navigate to the project folder
 2. Execute the script "roi_extractor.bat"
 3. You immediately are required to enter the roi.
 Any name of a city or town should work, for additional information you should look with QGIS into the gadm36_DEU.gpkg and search under column "Name_3" for the exact name of your roi (try e.g. Heidelberg, Karlsruhe, Speyer or Gaggenau) - it has to be in the extent of the Sentinel 2 raster images!
-5. The outlines of the roi are now automatically saved as a shapefile in the "./data" folder
+5. Click enter.
+The outlines of the roi are now automatically saved as a shapefile in the "./data" folder

 </details>